 And if you’re worried that it might have a Southern Hemisphere slant, you’ll be pleased to know Dr Marshall did consult budgerigar breeders from around the world, including some of Britain’s leading exhibitors.

-This is, without a doubt, the must-have reference book for any budgerigar fancier. • The Budgerigar by Dr Rob Marshall is printed in hardcover by Rob Marshall.
+• The Budgerigar by Dr Rob Marshall is printed in hardcover by Rob Marshall.
 ISBN: 9780646506686.
 Price: $AU114, plus $35 shipping charge.
 Bulk orders are cheaper.
 To order direct from the publisher, visit this website or tel: 0061 2 9871 7113 (have your credit card details ready).
 Or enter our competition to win a copy.
 We have five to give away.
 See page 5 of this week's issue, dated September 10.